 She says she draws healing and inspiration from nature.

-Wakenya says there is less judgment and confusion outside the world of religions.
+Wakenya says there is less judgment and confusion outside the world of religion.

-“My fiancé is fully Christian and supportive.
-We understand each other and have no problem with each other’s choice of religion.
+“My fiancé is Christian and supportive.
+We understand each other and have no problem with the other’s choice of religion.
 He understands my stand and my freedom of worship,” she says.

 She ascribes to neopaganism, draws healing and inspiration from nature, and her tattoos fill her with contentment from the shell she felt was her un-inked body.